 - Remember (Walkin’ in the Sand) – The Shangri-Las

 - Baby I Love You – Aretha Franklin

 - Layla (Piano Exit) – Derek and the Dominos

 Songwriting duo Richard Adler and Jerry Ross penned this tune in the early 1950s.
 Tony Bennett recorded his version in 1953 on his album The Essential Tony Bennett, which ultimately reached the number one spot on the charts.
 The movie opens with this song as you are introduced to one of the main characters.

 Can’t We Be Sweethearts – The Cleftones

-This classic R&B song by 1960s group The Cleftones was used in the Goodfellas movie though it doesn’t appear on the official soundtrack.
-‘Can’t We Be Sweethearts’ plays in the background during an exchange between one of the characters and his father.
+This classic R&B song by 1960s group The Cleftones was used in the movie though it doesn’t appear on the official soundtrack.
+‘Can’t We Be Sweethearts’ plays in the background during an exchange between Henry (Ray Liotta’s character) and his father.
 The pop-Motown sound of the song pairs well with the vintage Cadillacs featured in the scene.